lubojr/naucse.python.cz/lessons/beginners-en/variables/index.md

 ## Comments

 Now we will make our code clearer with *comments*.
-In Python, the comment begins with a Hash (Pound) sign #, after which you can write anything until the end of the line.
-Everything is ignored.
+In Python, the comment begins with a Hash (Pound) sign **"#"**, after which you can write anything until the end of the line.
+Everything following this sign is ignored by Python code execution.

 Comments are important!
 Programs are not read only by computers, but also by other humans.
 In your comments, you can include statements like: what the whole program does,